 Ok.
 So piping is important, we know now.
 But what exactly piping is?
 What do you call as piping?
 More importantly, what is a piping system?
 Is that pipe only? or pipe with something else?
 We will find out soon below.

-According to Mohinder L. Nayar in his famous Piping Handbook, Seventh Edition, we call a piping system if we have a set of pipes along with others component and accessories with the same sets of design condition and which interconnected each other.
-The piping system shall consist of pipes, flanges, fittings, bolting, gaskets, and other piping components, as well as a pipe support.
-So, when the pipe joined with fittings, such as elbows, reducer, and then connected to flanges, valves, and properly supported by pipe supports, then we can call as piping.
+According to Mohinder L. Nayar in his famous Piping Handbook, Seventh Edition, we call a piping system if we have a set of pipes along with other components and accessories with the same sets of design condition and which interconnected each other.
+The piping system shall consist of pipes, flanges, fittings, bolting, gaskets, and other piping components, as well as pipe support.
+So, when the pipe joined with fittings, such as elbows, reducers, and then connected to flanges, valves, and properly supported by pipe supports, then we can call as piping.

 In this course, we will learn about the piping system which normally used in Oil and Gas Industry.
 We basically will learn about pipe material, pipe size and schedule, pipe fittings, flanges, gasket, bolt, and nuts, and finally, we will discuss about pipe support.
-That’s why the course title is Introduction to Piping Engineering since we will be learning everything about and related to piping.
+That’s why the course title is Basic Piping Engineering since we will be learning everything about and related to basic of piping.

 At the end of this learning, Students would be expected to have a good understanding about the type of piping normally used in Oil and Gas Industry.
-Furthermore, this course will also a very good starting point before proceeding to the next course about piping stress analysis and pipe support.
+Furthermore, this course will also a very good starting point before proceeding to the next course about piping stress analysis.

 The course has been carefully prepared in order to be easier to follow and understand and will consist of 7 (seven) lessons:

 2. Pipe Properties